Skip to main content

 • If there are less than 5 exhibitors in a booth, all their names are shown

-Please note that a huge number of exhibitors, displaying many exhibitor names within the booth and the length of exhibitors' names may affect the floor plan's performance.
-If you wish to show all the companies, we recommend splitting big booths into several ones or using the tags feature.
-See how you can use tags to optimize your floor plan here.
+Please note that a large number of exhibitors, having to display many exhibitor names within the booth and the length of exhibitors' names may affect the floor plan's performance.
+If you wish to show all the companies in booths, we recommend splitting big booths into several ones or using exhibitor tags.

 Did this answer your question?